Preset

 Denoising Method

-Define whether Auphonic should remove only static or also fast-changing noises including reverb and if we should keep or eliminate music.
+Define whether Auphonic should remove only static or also fast-changing noises including reverb or breathings and if we should keep or eliminate music.

 The Static Denoiser removes stationary, technical noises, while our Dynamic Denoiser removes everything but voice and music.
 Select Speech Isolation if you only want to keep speech, so all noise and even music will be removed.